csu-hci-projects/FA25-Motive/README.md

 If you see missing meshes or pink materials, make sure you’ve imported this pack.
 (URP users may need to run **Edit → Rendering → Materials → Convert to URP**.)

 you may also have to mess with the shaders.
-Mine weren't compatable here is what I did that worked:
+Mine weren't compatable even after converting to URP.
+Here is what I did that worked:
 1. In the Project window, go to the pack’s Materials folder (e.g.
 Assets/ZNS3D/Vintage Living Room Game Pack/Materials/).
 2. In the search box above the Project window type: t:Material (to list only materials).